Hummus-Ful/hummus-ful.github.io/_posts/2021-01-14-Simple_CTF.md

 ```

 ## ftp
 Personally, if a scan finds a listening FTP service, I ALWAYS try to login using *anonymous* user with empty paswword.
-Let's do that
+Let's do that.

 ```console
 $ ftp 10.10.157.7
 Name (10.10.64.49:kali): anonymous